How and When to File an Appeal

 Remember, you must have followed the CareSource appeal process before you can request a State Hearing.

-A state hearing is a meeting that includes:
+A state hearing is a meeting may include:

 If you are on the MyCare Ohio Waiver, you may have other state hearing rights.
 Please refer to your Home & Community-Based Services Waiver Member Handbook.